 Solvent acrylic comes from grains dissolved in a solvent.
 This adhesive does not adhere well to low surface energy plastics.
 They do stick better, though, than rubber.

-You can find silicone adhesives in Teflon tapes, printed circuit board film making tapes, and silicone release liner splicing tapes.
+People typically use tape with silicone adhesive for applications in highly elevated temperatures and caustic environments.
+You can find silicone adhesives in Teflon tapes, printed circuit board film masking tapes, and silicone release liner splicing tapes.

 Which Type of PSA Tape Should I Use?

-1. What surface are you sticking the adhesive to?
+- What surface are you sticking the adhesive to?

 - What are the conditions that you'll expose the tape to?
 Will the environment be hot and humid?
 How windy will it be?

 - Why are you using this adhesive?
 What materials does it hold together, and what do you want it to do?